About the Commission

 Ashley Driver Younger – Chairman

-Ms. Younger is a claims attorney for Stephens Insurance.
-She is also a claims specialist for Center Street Risk Services, Stephens’ in-house third-party administrator.
-She assists Center Street’s risk management team by providing claim management and advocacy services concerning medical malpractice claims.
+Ms. Younger is a claims attorney for Stephens Insurance and a claims specialist for Center Street Risk Services, Stephens’ in-house third-party administrator, where she provides claim management and advocacy services concerning medical malpractice claims.

-Ms. Younger is a member of the Junior League of Little Rock and has served on committees and as the event chair for charities including the Arkansas Lighthouse for the Blind, the Arkansas Symphony Orchestra, the Cystic Fibrosis Foundation, and the United Way.
+Ms. Younger is also active in the community.
+She has served on committees and as the event chair for charities including the Arkansas Lighthouse for the Blind, the Arkansas Symphony Orchestra, the Cystic Fibrosis Foundation, and the United Way.
 She is also an active member of the Arkansas Tennis Association and the United States Tennis Association.

 Term began in 2016